Best Developmental Toys for Babies 6 to 9 Months - Baby Chick

 Colorful activity cube for babies

 Activity cubes and activity centers are so beneficial for learning through play.
-At this age, babies may still be a bit young for the standard activity cubes, but this more basic one is perfect for this age group.
+At this age, babies may still be a bit young for standard activity cubes, but this more basic one is perfect for this age group.
 It has basic push-button features and is small enough for your baby to sit and play independently.
-This is one of the best toys for 6-9 month babies to learn simple cause and effect and fine motor manipulation.
+This is one of the best toys for 6-9-month-old babies to learn simple cause and effect and fine motor manipulation.

 9. Smart Stages Puppy